The sE Gemini II is the larger-than-life answer to your vocal tracking needs.

 It's not just large in stature - it's HUGE in sound.

-Its dual valve design gives you pure valve warmth from the 12AX7 input valve coupled with a 12AU7 valve on the output stage.
-The result is an incredibly large detailed and intimate sound reminiscent of the classic valve microphones from decades ago, but with all of the top end you'd normally associate with the best solid state mics on the market.
+The Gemini II dual valve microphone is a no-holds-barred piece of microphone history.
+The dual valve design means pure valve warmth from the 12AX7 input valve, coupled with a 12AU7 valve on the output stage.
+The result is an incredibly large, detailed, and intimate sound – reminiscent of the classic valve microphones from decades ago, but with a thoroughly modern twist.

-- Frequency Response: 20Hz-20KHz
+- Frequency Response: 20Hz-20kHz